How to Use Rich Media & Add Visual Appeal to Emails

 How to include an image in your email?

 Linked images seem to be the safest bet as this ensures fast loading of your emails.
 With the help of <img src> tag, you can make the images load from an external server.
 Add a suitable Alt title tag to go with the image.
-You can make changes to the linked image even after the email has been sent; how cool is that!
+You can change the linked image even after the email has been sent; how cool is that!

 Another way to add an image to your email is through inline embedding.
 In order to inline an image into the HTML, you can use tools like ImagetoBase64 to get a base64 string from the image to be embedded.
 After the image has been encoded, embed it in the standard HTML image tag.